ChegTech logo

 Search used to mean Google.
 Now it means Google PLUS ChatGPT PLUS Perplexity PLUS Google AI Overviews PLUS the answers your phone's assistant reads out loud.
 Each one decides which businesses to surface differently, and most agencies are still only optimizing for one of them.

-About 95% of AI citations come from content under 10 months old — so stale sites stop getting cited.
-ChatGPT pulls from Bing's index, not Google's directly — so what ranks in Google doesn't automatically appear in ChatGPT.
-Perplexity favors niche and regional sites — so a Greater Seattle service business with a strong local footprint actually has structural advantages over a national agency competitor.
+About 95% of AI citations come from content under 10 months old, so stale sites stop getting cited.
+ChatGPT pulls from Bing's index, not Google's directly, so what ranks in Google doesn't automatically appear in ChatGPT.
+Perplexity favors niche and regional sites, so a Greater Seattle service business with a strong local footprint actually has structural advantages over a national agency competitor.

 I optimize for both fronts at once.
-The work overlaps but it's deliberate — the FAQ schema, the direct-answer paragraphs, the comparison tables, the local entity signaling — those are the AEO moves that also reinforce traditional SEO.
+The work overlaps but it's deliberate (the FAQ schema, the direct-answer paragraphs, the comparison tables, the local entity signaling) those are the AEO moves that also reinforce traditional SEO.
 You don't choose between them.

 Local SEO vs generic SEO.

 Most agencies sell "SEO" as a single product.
 Local SEO is a different thing.
-The local pack — that three-result map block at the top of a Seattle service search — is its own ranking system, separate from the blue links below.
-Generic SEO works on the blue links.
-Local SEO works on both, because for a service business in Greater Seattle, the local pack is usually where the call comes from.
+The local pack (that three-result map block at the top of a Seattle service search) is its own ranking system, separate from the blue links below.

 A real local SEO engagement covers four things generic SEO doesn't touch: Google Business Profile setup and ongoing management, citation cleanup across local directories (Yelp, Bing Places, Apple Maps, the rest), a service-area page network that names every city you serve, and review acquisition.
-Without those, you can rank a blog post about heating repair without ever showing up in the map pack when someone in South Hill actually searches for an HVAC tech.

 Five pillars.